-By law all cats are required to be registered with the local council.
-All councils charge additional fees for non-desexed cats and these fees can be substantially higher than for desexed cats.
+By law, all pet cats must be registered with the local councils.
+Councils charge additional fees for non-desexed cats.

 The Karingal Veterinary Hospital is open 7 days a week.